nyggus/makepackage/README.md

 ## Contribution

+Everyone is invited to develop `makepackage`.
+Nonetheless, be aware that we will only accept proposals that
+* keep the package's API simple
+* are covered by unit tests
+* are well documented (if needed)
+* are coded in similar style that the current code
+* make under both Windows and Linux

+Below, you can read more about these aspects.

+In technical terms, to contribute,
+* fork the repository and clone it to your machine
+* create a new branch: `$ git checkout -b new-branch`; remember to name it in a way that reflects what the branch changes
+* once you're done with all the changes and are ready to push, you can use `git add path` to add each file separately; after each such command, do `$ git commit -m "What I did"`, the comment explaining what is changed in the committed file.
+If you want to add all the files at the same time, do `$ git add .`.
+* `$ git push --set-upstream origin new-branch` — this will create the branch in the repo and will push the changes to it.
+* create a pull request to the original repository; when doing so, please explain the changes in detail

+And now you can wait for a review of your proposal.

+#### Keep `makepackage` simple

+This, for instance, means that `makepackage`'s API does not offer different licences, structures of the root folder, and the like.
+Also, the API does not offer numerous arguments to enable the user to fill in the required fields of setup.py; the user can do it directly in the file, an approach that is easier than providing this information through command-line arguments.

+The simpler the API, the easier the package is to use.
+The idea behind `makepackage` was to bring a *really* simply API to create a package.
+This simplicity cannot come without cost, but the cost does not seem that great.
+True, if one wants to create a different organization of the package or wants to use `unittest` instead of `pytest`, then one will have to choose a different tool or do it manually.

+#### Covered all functionality by unit tests

+Add unit tests to every new functionality or change, unless the change does not change the package's functioning whatsoever.
+Remember we use `pytest` and `doctest`.

 You can submit an issue or a pull request.
 However, do remember that `makepackage` is intended to be simple to use, so the assumption of any change is that the package's API does not change.

+#### Are well documented

+If you add a new functionality of change the existing one, then you have to document it in documentation: README and docstrings.

+#### Maintain current coding style

+This is important.
+Keep the current style, and please use `black`.
+By coding style I do not only mean what `black` will change; I mean the other import things, like:

+* Have you noticed that the only classes that are defined in the package are those for custom exceptions?
+Try not to change that and do not base any new functionality on a class, unless this is a better and more natural approach.
+* `makepackage` uses custom exceptions to handle the user's mistakes.

+#### Work under both Windows and Linux

+`makepackage` works in both these OSs, so if you want to propose something new, make sure this works under both these OSs.
+If you have problems with doing so, please contant the repo's maintainer (you can do so even by submitting a new issue).